bernep/Advanced-Computer-Systems/README.md

 ## Project 1
 ### Overview
 This project delves into multithreading and compression.
-Specifically, the proj1.c file takes some input file and compresses it into a .zst file (i.e. an archive file).
+Specifically, the proj1.c file takes some input file and compresses it into a .zst file (i.e. an archive file) using a specified number of worker threads.

 ### Usage
 Open a command terminal in a directory containing the project files.
 The necessary files you will need are: